Running in FIPS compliant mode

 For information on using Windows in FIPS mode, see this Microsoft knowledge base article.

-To enable FIPS mode on the Discovery Outpost
+To enable FIPS mode on the server where Discovery Outpost is installed

 Replacing NSS with SSLFIPS in upgraded systems